schonee/schonee/README.md

 ## Hi, I'm Thalia 👋
 #### Developer focused in ReactJS and Front-end 👩🏻‍💻

-- 🌱  Learning Spring Boot e React JS
+- 🌱  Learning Spring Boot and React JS